Making the UK greener, one house at a time

 Blue hydrogen may be considered a better alternative to grey hydrogen, but the benefits differ significantly from green hydrogen.

-The central aspect which separates blue and green hydrogen is their energy source.
+The central aspect that separates blue and green hydrogen is its energy source.
 Natural gas is a fossil fuel, which is a finite resource.
 Its extraction for use as fuel causes methane (a potent greenhouse gas) to leak into the atmosphere.
 Despite the method used to create blue hydrogen, successfully capturing emissions being created, using natural gas is still a harmful production method.

 In comparison, green hydrogen uses a renewable energy source, such as solar rays or wind power.
 This means that the energy source is renewable but also emissions-free and sustainable.